Featured image of post Mastering Terraform Dependencies in Azure Infrastructure

 Types of Dependencies in Terraform

-Now that we know why dependencies are important, let’s dive into the different types of dependencies you’ll encounter in your Terraform journeys.
-Think of this as learning the different routes on your infrastructure map.
+Now that we know why dependencies are important, let’s dive into the different types of dependencies you’ll encounter in your Terraform journey.

 Let’s look at an example using Azure resources: